 Description:This Alexander the Great coin was minted during his lifetime in the ancient city of Miletos, located along the Aegean Sea coast in present day Turkey.
 Alexander succeeded his father King Philip II in 336 BC and during this time, Greek Asia Minor was under Persian control.
 Here in 334 BC, Alexander the Great attacked and defeated the Persian forces at the Battle of the Granicus and then marched his army south along the coast, liberating this region from the Persians.

-By the time of his death, Alexander had overthrown the Persian King Darius III and conquered the entirety of this Empire.
+By the time of his death, Alexander had overthrown the Persian King Darius III and conquered the entirety of his Empire.
 Alexander's own Empire in 323 BC, stretched from the Adriatic Sea to Egypt and as far east as the Indus River in India.
 His legacy lived on long after him, ushering in centuries of Greek settlement and Hellenistic culture over distant areas.

-The obverse of this coin, shows the Greek hero Hercules wearing a lionís skin of armor.
-This was important to Alexander's hereditary line as he claimed to be descended from the mythological hero.
-The reverse shows Zeus, the King of the Greek gods, seated on a throne.
-Zeus was the most powerful of all the Greek gods and his appearance on Alexander's coinage symbolizes Alexander's status as leader of all the Greeks.
+The obverse of this coin shows the Greek hero Hercules wearing a lionís skin of armor.
+This was important to Alexander's hereditary line, as he claimed to be descended from the mythological hero.
+The reverse shows Zeus, the King of the Greek Gods, seated on a throne.
+Zeus was the most powerful of all the Greek Gods and his appearance on Alexander's coinage symbolizes Alexander's status as leader of all the Greeks.